 Why Dark Circles Happen:

-Dark circles under the eyes are usually caused by aging, genetics, allergies, eye rubbing, excessive sun exposure, or not getting enough sleep.
+Dark circles under the eyes are usually caused by different factors.
+These factors include aging, genetics, allergies, eye rubbing, excessive sun exposure, or not getting enough sleep or exercise.

 Tips To Reduce Dark Eye Circles:

 Use a cool compress.
 Wet a clean washcloth with cool water.
-While sitting up, apply the damp washcloth to the skin under and around your eyes for a few minutes using light pressure.
+Sit up to lightly apply the damp washcloth to the skin under and around your eyes for a few minutes.

 Cut down on fluids before bedtime and limit salt in your diet.
 This will reduce the fluid retention that can cause bags under eyes.